Jack Frost 2: Revenge of the Mutant Killer Snowman: Plot

 Sam and Manners decide to find help, and end up finding a room where the Colonel, Captain Fun, and Bobby have barricaded themselves.
 They find more antifreeze and lure Jack into a pool of coolant.
 However, Jack has become much more resilient to the antifreeze due to his time in the lab.
 Jack spits out a snowball and flees, followed by Manners, into the woods.

 Sam, Anne, and the others observe the snowball and it "hatches" and becomes a baby snowman, who kills Captain Fun.
 Meanwhile, Manners has followed Jack to a shed, where he finds dozens of snowball children which devour him.

 The survivors attempt to trap as many of the snowmen as they can until the supply ships arrive.
 Eventually, Anne realizes that they can be killed by bananas, due to Sam being allergic to bananas.
 As a result, Jack would share the same vulnerabilities.

 Jack watches a baby snowman die and becomes angry.
 He kills Bobby and the Colonel.
 Marla and Joe flee and lock themselves in the freezer with Captain Fun's body, while Anne is attacked by Jack.
 Sam shoots Jack with a banana attached to an arrow, causing him to explode.
 Anne and Sam embrace each other and leave the island.

 During the credits, the two sailors on the supply boat are crushed by a giant carrot, implying that Jack is still alive.
-After the credits roll, we're shown that Joe and Marla were accidentally left in the freezer.
+In post credits, Joe and Marla were accidentally left in the freezer.

 Production

+Filming

 The film was shot by Michael Cooney in a digital widescreen format (which the crew struggled with) in four weeks on an island in Southern California.
 During production, the crew had "money people leaning on [them]" and did not have the same creative freedom that they had when making the first film, and experienced near-constant rain, which hindered their work.
+The film was sponsored by Asahi Breweries, with their products used as set decorations.

+Special effects

 Most of the film's special effects were created by Marsy Blasgen, Bill Cochran, John C. Hartigan and Richard Kratt in computer-generated imagery, rather than being done practically.
 Cooney felt that the snowman was "almost too improved", as there were scenes where the snowman suit was seen walking and moving his mouth when speaking.
 He stated, "I think it gives the game away.
 In the first one we couldn't do that so there were lots of close ups and over the shoulder and such, and I think that's part of what gave that film its personality."

+Casting

 Christopher Allport, Scott MacDonald, Eileen Seeley, Chip Heller and Marsha Clark returned to reprise their roles, with the exception of Stephen Mendel, who was replaced by David Allen Brooks in the role of FBI Agent Manners.
+Cooney's father Ray Cooney played the role of Colonel Hickering.